borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

 Instead of actually darkening the hero section of the page, the effect relies on a separate `div` that is overlayed on top of the portion to be darkened.

-In the developer console, by inspecting the structure of the HTML, it is indeed possible to find an empty `div`, located at the end of the hero section with a class `.page-top__overlay` and a `background-color` of a really dark hue.
+In the developer console, by inspecting the structure of the HTML document, it is indeed possible to find an empty `div`, located at the end of the hero section with a class `.page-top__overlay` and a `background-color` of a really dark hue.

-As the page scrolls down, the same `div` is seen modified in its styling, most notably changing the property of `opacity`, from 0 up to 1.
+As the page scrolls down, the same `div` changes CSS properties, most notably altering the `opacity`, from 0 up to 1.

 The effect can be therefore achieved by including a block element on top of the section to be "transitioned" and to alter its opacity in JS, as the scroll event occurs.